Preparing for Your Pet's Appointment

 - The Compassionate Care health care team will provide you with additional information pertaining to your pet's physical examination and review all recommendations.
 Once again, please ask questions.
 Most initial consultations, whether for new puppy and kitten evaluations or for complicated medical consultations, last approximately 45-60 minutes.

 - Depending on the nature of your visit, the doctor may recommend further diagnostic testing or treatment.
-If your pet requires an extended length of time for additional procedures in addition to your visit, we will offer you the opportunity schedule another consultation or procedure appointment on a different day, or if our schedule permits, we will make accommodations for you to leave your pet with us for a short period of time while the procedures are performed.
+If your pet requires an extended length of time for additional procedures in addition to your visit, we will offer you the opportunity to schedule another consultation or procedure appointment on a different day.
+Or if our schedule permits, we will make accommodations for you to leave your pet with us for a short period of time while the procedures are performed.

 - After your appointment, please visit our Web site to find additional information to reference, and to fill out and submit a quick online CLIENT SURVEY.
 We strongly value your opinions and suggestions, so please be as honest as possible.
-In appreciation for completing the survey, your name will be entered into a drawing that will take place at the end of each quarter throughout the year and a prize will be given to the name of the client drawn.
-To be eligible, you must completely fill out the contact information at the end of the survey.
-You can also submit the survey without providing any identifying information.
+You can also submit the survey anonymously.